Fair Trade Community Development Funds

 What Are Community Development Funds?

 As products are sold as Fair Trade Certified™, companies pay an additional sum of money that is returned back to the certifying entity, called Community Development Funds.
 These funds allow farmers and workers to invest in development projects that address their community’s greatest needs, such as water, education, housing, and healthcare.
-Those needs are identified via a thorough needs assessment process.
+Those needs are identified via a thorough needs assessment.

 Community Development Funds are more than just supplemental spending money – they help communities address real challenges in their daily lives.